 Teaming up with Dillehay Orthodontics

 Good brushing and flossing are always essential to your oral health, but especially when you’re wearing braces.
 Orthodontic work does require quite a bit of time and effort, but it’s a worthwhile investment that will pay off every time you see yourself smile!
 Dillehay Orthodontics has a reputation for providing excellent orthodontic care for the people of Wichita and its surrounding areas for over fifty years.
 We take great pride in providing our patients with the most state-of-the-art treatment techniques and equipment available in orthodontics today.
-With two orthodontists available, and offices in East and West Wichita and Derby, and satellite offices in Arkansas City and Newton, we’re able to offer more scheduling flexibility and options for our patients.
+With two orthodontists available, and offices in East and West Wichita and Derby, and satellite offices in Arkansas City and Pratt, we’re able to offer more scheduling flexibility and options for our patients.
 If you’re ready to start your braces journey by teaming up with the most experienced orthodontic team in Wichita and the surrounding area, get in touch with us today and let’s get you on your way!